berrueta/berrueta.github.io/_posts/2025-04-05-before-method.md

 }
 ```

-We still have the `@Before` method to set up the mock's behaviour, so let's
+We still have the `@Before` method to set up the mock's behaviour, but we can
 take this one step further.
 There is no reason the mock programming has to happen
 in the `@Before` method.
-It can be done in the test method itself, like this:
+It can be done in the test method itself:

 ```java
 public class MyTest {